Sharks vs Wild Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 09)

 San Jose vs. Minnesota Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of data on each line.
+AI algorithm Remi is pouring through mountains of data on each team.
 In fact, anytime the Sharks and Wild play there’s always several intriguing angles to key in on.
-Not to mention games played at Xcel Energy Center in Apr can often follow normal, predictable patterns.
+Not to mention games played at Xcel Energy Center in Apr seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: W. Smith over 1.5 Shots on Goal.